Kylie Jenner Busts Out Of ‘Mermaid’ Bra In Eye-Popping Instagram Snap

 “Mermaid Kylie.”

-The comment was followed by heart-eye emojis.
-Kylie’s famous fan, Johnny Cyrus simply replied: “SLAYYYY.”
+The comment was followed by heart-eye emoji.
+Kylie’s famous fan Johnny Cyrus simply replied, “SLAYYYY.”

 Today’s still photos follow a video posted by Kylie showcasing the same “mermaid” look.

-While the above video didn’t credit the dress’ designer, the most recent pictures did.
+While the above video didn’t credit the dress’s designer, the most recent pictures did.
 Kylie gave Donatella Versace a shout-out in her caption.
 Given that Kylie chose two Versace looks in one night, it would appear that her adoration for the luxury Italian brand is stronger than ever.
 Kylie has previously graced the Met Gala’s carpet in Versace.
 In 2017, Kylie wore a jewel-encrusted, floor-length Versace gown.
 The Kylie Cosmetics CEO is also regularly spotted toting Versace handbags.

 Ties to Donatella Versace go beyond Kylie, however.
 In 2018, Kim Kardashian chose the Milan-based designer for her Met Gala appearance.
 Kim’s curve-hugging gold dress is widely considered to be one of her most iconic looks.
 Last night’s look from Kendall likewise came designed by Donatella.

 Kylie’s 2019 Met Gala appearance saw her accompanied by boyfriend Travis Scott.
-Power couple, Kim and Kanye West were also together.
+Power couple Kim and Kanye West were also together.
 Kris Jenner was joined by her boyfriend Corey Gamble.
 For Kylie’s fans, however, last night is likely all about this 21-year-old, her impeccable looks, and the social media posts that ensued.